 Distance learners gain access to a program mentor who addresses concerns, outlines academic roadmaps, and provides guidance.
 WGU students transfer in 32 prior credits on average.

-Western Governors University is accredited by the Northwestern Commission on Colleges and Universities (NWCCU), the Accrediting Commission for Community and Junior Colleges (ACCJC), and the Western Association of Schools and Colleges (WASC).
+Western Governors University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU), the Accrediting Commission for Community and Junior Colleges (ACCJC), and the Western Association of Schools and Colleges (WASC).

 2. Colorado State University Global